Gemination: Latin

 In Latin, consonant length was distinctive, as in anus 'old woman' vs. annus 'year'.
-Vowel length was also distinctive in Latin until about the fourth century, and was reflected in the orthography with an apex.
+Vowel length was also distinctive in Latin until about the fourth century, and was often reflected in the orthography with an apex.
 Geminates inherited from Latin still exist in Italian, in which [ˈanno] anno and [ˈaːno] ano contrast with regard to /nn/ and /n/ as in Latin.
 It has been almost completely lost in French and completely in Romanian.
-In West Iberian languages, former Latin geminate consonants often evolved to new phonemes, including some instances of nasal vowels in Portuguese and Old Galician as well as most cases of /ɲ/ and /ʎ/ in Spanish, but phonetic length of both consonants and vowels is no longer distinctive.
+In West Iberian languages, former Latin geminate consonants often evolved to new phonemes, including some instances of nasal vowels in Portuguese and Old Galician as well as most cases of /ɲ/ and /ʎ/ in Spanish, but with the possible exception of [r] and [rː] in Spanish (caro 'expensive', carro 'car'; pero 'but, however', perro 'dog') phonetic length of consonants and vowels is no longer distinctive.

 Nepali

 In Nepali, all consonants have geminate counterparts except for /w, j, ɦ/.
 Geminates occur only medially.
 Examples: